GFynbo/100DaysofCode/Round1.md

 Continued work on the gui and added the JList functionality to display the recipes in the given list.
 ***
 *Good progress, more tomorrow*

+## Day 31 - January 7th, 2018
+Switched from traditional Swing and AWT to JavaFX which seems to be much more versitile and better looking.
+Managed to create a main window and add a menu, but functionality needs to be added.
+Mostly RecipeManager today.
+***
+*Fun progress, more tomorrow*